kvaddad1/toy_RAG/README.md

 All connections tested successfully!
 ```

-* demo_rag_system.py: basic demo file to understand how to use the RAG system. (using Cohere and Qdrant API on a private data -- provided in the code itself as document) - automatic questions and answers
+demo_rag_system.py: basic demo file to understand how to use the RAG system. (using Cohere and Qdrant API on a private data -- provided in the code itself as document) - automatic questions and answers
 ```bash
 python demo_rag_system.py
 ```

-* rag_system.py: basic demo file to understand how to use the RAG system. (using Cohere and Qdrant API on a private data -- provided in the code itself as document) - chatbot style
+rag_system.py: basic demo file to understand how to use the RAG system. (using Cohere and Qdrant API on a private data -- provided in the code itself as document) - chatbot style
 ```bash
 python rag_system.py
 ```

-* personal_rag_system.py: Just replaced with custom (personal recipe of "undrallu" - a south indian dish) data to see how the RAG system works with personal data.
+personal_rag_system.py: Just replaced with custom (personal recipe of "undrallu" - a south indian dish) data to see how the RAG system works with personal data.
 ```bash
 python personal_rag_system.py
 ```

-* custom_rag_system.py: Which takes file path as input and uses the data in the file to create a RAG system.
+custom_rag_system.py: Which takes file path as input and uses the data in the file to create a RAG system.
 Yet to test, couple of issues with the code functionality -- mostly need to fine tune parameters to make use of folder-based files (like adjusting temperature, etc.) code still works.
 ```bash
 python custom_rag_system.py
 ```

-* Course name on linkedin Learning platform:
+### Helpful Course name on linkedin Learning platform:
 - Hands-On AI: RAG using LlamaIndex, Instructor: Harpreet Sahota